 This Dutch hoe is shaped in the classic Dutch way, but it goes a step further.
 It’s authentically true to Dutch quality, ensuring that the tool is strong, lightweight, and effective.
 A lifetime guarantee backs this, so you can ensure this tool will meet your expectations for years to come.

-The good thing about this is it weeds so well that you can finally eliminate the need for herbicides in your yard!
-This keeps your pets, plants, wildlife, and flowers happier.
+The best thing about this is that it weeds so well that you can finally eliminate the use of herbicides in your yard.
+This will make your pets, plants, wildlife, and flowers much happier.

 When the blade wears down, you can easily sharpen it with a whetstone.
 So you can restore it to its original sharpness without any hassle.